Chidu97/blogr-landing-page/README.md

 - [Author](#author)

 ## Overview
-My attempt at recreating this nft preview card to brush up on my HTML and CSS.
+My attempt at recreating this static Blogr website to brush up on my HTML and CSS.

 ### The challenge
 - View the optimal layout depending on their device's screen size